 Important For Test Takers

-You need a stable connection to the ExtraHop online demo, and you must set the time interval in the demo's global time selector to the time window specified in each question in order to complete the test successfully.
-If you don't already have access to the demo, you can get it here.
+You need a stable connection to the ExtraHop 6.1 demo, and you must set the time interval in the demo's global time selector to the time window specified in each question in order to complete the test successfully.
+A link to the ExtraHop 6.1 demo will be sent with the access code.
 Once you start the test, you have 4 hours to complete it.

 Study Guide and Practice Materials